RileyMeta/FlatpakManagerLite/README.md

 - [ ] Add a default time-out for status text to auto-clear
 - [ ] Add a Status Bar for Installations?
 - [ ] Add Parallelization for multiple simultaneous downloads
+- [ ] Improve Visual Design of App